benediktusbryan/Box-in-Area-Detection-System-with-AI/README.md

 # Box-in-Area-Detection-System-with-AI

-This system detect Box in 3x3 Areas.
+This system detect Box in 3x3 Areas with CCTV camera.
 Furthermore this system can be integrated with AGV to carry the box.
 Using yolov7 for the AI. https://github.com/WongKinYiu/yolov7

 ## Model